andrsmllr/sky130-physical-verification-workshop/README.md

 # sky130-physical-verification-workshop

 My notes about the physical verification workshop for the SKY130 PDK held by VSD-IAT in October 2022 .

 ---

-## Day 1 Introduction to SkyWater SKY130 PDK
+## Day 1 Theory: Introduction to SkyWater SKY130 PDK

-...
+Overview of open-source tools, the PDK, layers, devices, etc.

+## Day 1 Labs: Tool Installation and basic DRC/LVS Design Flow

+Setup of tools, project folder, etc., create inverter schematic and run spice simulation

 ---

-## Day 2 DRC/LVS Theory
+## Day 2 Theory: Introduction to DRC and LVS

 Verification to ensure design is functional.